Sale!

 GHRP-6 Peptide

-Initially, growth hormone releasing peptides (GHRP) were developed with the intention of mimicing the mechanism of action of growth hormone releasing hormones (GHRHs).
-When GHRH was first isolated in 1984, scientists hypothesized that these compounds might operate diversely; with GHRPs exhibiting an apparent affinity to bind with ghrelin receptors (3).
-Researchers suspected GHRPs, like the endogenously found hormone ghrelin, appear to govern action via hypothalamic stimulation and may have the potential to influence various functions, including metabolism and nutrient absorption.
+Initially, growth hormone releasing peptides (GHRP) were developed with the intention of mimicking the mechanism of action of growth hormone releasing hormones (GHRHs).
+When GHRH was first isolated in 1984, scientists hypothesized that these compounds might operate differently; with GHRPs exhibiting an apparent affinity to bind with ghrelin receptors.(3) Ghrelin is also known as the hunger hormone, and it is naturally produced by the stomach when empty.
+Researchers suspected that GHRPs, like the endogenously found hormone ghrelin, may appear to govern action via hypothalamic stimulation and may have the potential to influence various functions, including metabolism and nutrient absorption.

 Overview

-While the mechanism of GHRP-6 remains under study (4), research trials have suggested that GHRPs may act by binding with two receptors, GHS-R1a, and CD36.
-In addition to HGH release, GHRP-6 also appears to have the potential to reduce cellular death through binding with CD36 receptors, possibly stimulating prosurvival cellular pathways (2).
-This remains under investigation.
+While the mechanism of GHRP-6 remains under study,(4) further research studies have suggested that GHRPs may act by binding with two receptors, GHS-R1a, and CD36.
+In addition to hGH release, GHRP-6 also appears to have the potential to reduce cellular death through binding with CD36 receptors, possibly stimulating prosurvival cellular pathways.(2) This remains under investigation.

 Earlier it was hypothesized that GHRP-6 may work through a double mechanism, producing possible activities at the pituitary gland and hypothalamus.
-In a study to investigate this mechanism of action (5), 23 subjects were studied, 12 with hypothalamus-pituitary disconnection and 11 control.
+In a study to investigate this mechanism of action,(5) two research model groups were evaluated, one group of hypothalamus-pituitary disconnection and one control model.
 Each subject was either presented GHRH, GHRP-6, or a combination of both.
-After presentation, the HGH levels were measured in all 23 subjects.
-In the control group, the highest levels of HGH were found in subjects given both GHRH and GHRP-6, followed by GHRP-6 subjects, and lastly the GHRH subjects.
-These results appeared to be converse in the subjects with hypothalamic pituitary disconnection, with the least levels of HGH reported in subjects presented with both GHRP-6 and GHRH.
-The GHRH subjects appeared to have the same levels of HGH as controls, whereas the HGH levels were reportedly reduced in subjects given GHRP-6 alone.
+After presentation, the hGH levels were measured in all.
+In the control group, the highest levels of hGH were found in models given both GHRH and GHRP-6, followed by GHRP-6 models, and lastly the GHRH models.
+These results appeared to be converse in the research models of hypothalamic pituitary disconnection, with the least levels of HGH reported in those exposed to both GHRP-6 and GHRH.
+The GHRH subjects appeared to have the same levels of hGH as controls, whereas the hGH levels were reportedly reduced in models exposed to GHRP-6 alone.
 Two hypotheses were extended by the researchers from this study – first, GHRP-6 action may be induced primarily in the presence of GHRH and second, that GHRP-6 may act on hypothalamic pituitary axis in order to produce its potential.

 Research and Clinical Studies